tanu91112/fraudguard_labs/README.md

 3. **Audit Trail**
    - All fraud detection and enforcement actions are **permanently logged** for transparency.

+## AI → Blockchain Decision Bridge

+FraudGuard Labs follows a clear separation of responsibilities:

+- The AI engine runs **off-chain** and produces a structured decision:
+  - `riskScore` (0–100)
+  - `recommendedAction` (No Action / Log Only / Freeze)

+- The blockchain **never runs AI**.
+  Instead, it enforces the AI decision through explicit smart contract calls:
+  - `logFraud()` for medium-risk transactions
+  - `freezeWallet()` for high-risk wallets

+This ensures AI intelligence remains flexible, while blockchain guarantees trust, enforcement, and immutability.

 ## System Architecture

 The architecture diagram shows logical system components, while the Streamlit dashboard is a simplified demo interface that exposes those components through a single UI.